What is the Culinary Arts program?

 The program recognized as an Exemplary Workforce Education Program by the Texas Higher Education Coordinating Board.

-The Baking and Pastry Arts AAS Program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC) of the American Culinary Federation (ACF), located at 180 Center Place Way, St. Augustine, FL 32095.
+The Culinary Arts AAS Program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC) of the American Culinary Federation (ACF), located at 180 Center Place Way, St. Augustine, FL 32095.
 ACF's telephone number is (904) 824-4468.

 Graduates of ACFEF accredited postsecondary degree or certificate/diploma programs who are members at the time of graduation are eligible to receive either a Certified Culinarian® (CC®) or Certified Pastry Culinarian® (CPC®) certification depending on the concentration of their program without paying any fees or taking any separate exams.